MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-user.md

 # Personalize Your Workspace
 You can personalize your workspace to suit your work and preferences by changing pages so that they display only the information you need, where you need it.
 The personalization changes that you make will only affect what you see, not what other users see.

+You can personalize all types of pages, including the Role Center page.
+For more information about Role Centers, see [Role Center](ui-change-basic-settings.md#role-center).

-Depending on the type of page and what it includes, you can make various changes, such as move or hide fields, columns, actions, and entire parts, and adding new fields.
+Depending on the type of page and what it includes, you can make various changes, such as move or hide fields, columns, actions, and entire parts, and add new fields.
 Most personalization must be done by first activating the **Personalizing** banner, but very simple adjustments, such as column width can be performed immediately on any list.

 > [!NOTE]
-> Administrators can perform the same layout changes as users can by customizing the workspace for a role that multiple users are assigned.
-For more information, see [Customize the Workspace for Roles](ui-personalization-manage.md)<br /><br />
+> Administrators can perform the same layout changes as users can by customizing the workspace for a profile that multiple users are assigned.
+For more information, see [Customize Pages for Roles](ui-personalization-manage.md)<br /><br />
 Administrators can also override or disable users' personalization, and they can define which features are even available for users to see in all or specific companies.
 For more information, see [Customizing Business Central](ui-customizing-overview.md).

 ## To change the width of a column